b-charles/pigs/ioc/README.md

  * write some libraries with default fonctionnalities which can be overloaded by the main application,
  * define clean unit test that mock some components and limit each test to a part of the application (not the entire application, but not only one component neither).

 Last little trick: you can promote a component to a "superior" scope (a default component to a core or a test component, or a core component as a test component).
-If during the instanciation of a test component by a factory (a function which returns the component), a component of the same type produced by the factory is required, the container doesn't throw a cyclic dependency error (as it should) but search if a core or a default component can be used.
+If during the instanciation of a test component by a factory (a function which returns the component value), a component of the same type produced by the factory is required, the container doesn't throw a cyclic dependency error (as it should) but search if a core or a default component can be used.
 In the same way, if a core component factory requires a component of the same type, the container search if a default component can be used.
 This mechanism can be usefull to define quickly one composant which will be injected in a slice by auto-discovery, or to configure a component for a test environment.

 ### Container and components lifecycles